IvanLlanas/mop-server-data-files/README.md

-# mop-server-data-files
+# WoWSSS - MoP server data files
-Data files required by MoP server.
+This is an external resource required for [WoWSSS](https://github.com/IvanLlanas/wowsss)